netsec-ethz/scion-coord/README.md

 ### How to run it

 The application uses go vendoring, so you need at least Go 1.6
-It's enough to run `go run main.go` from the root foler.
+It's enough to run `go run main.go` from the root folder.
 Otherwise run:

 ```